Plo Koon is the Reason Ahsoka is so Awesome

 Star Wars: The Clone Wars is the best thing to come out of the Prequel era.
 It rescues this part of Star Wars from the dustbin of history and makes cool what was initially, shall we say, rather lacking.
-And there’s perhaps no better personification of this that Jedi Master Plo Koon of Kel Dor.
+And there’s perhaps no better personification of this that Jedi Master Plo Koon of the Kel Dor.

-The mystery man from Kel Dor
+The mystery man of the Kel Dor

 Plo Koon may be the most well-developed of all the Jedi who populate the secondary character list of Star Wars: the Clone Wars, although you’d never guess it from what you see in the three Prequel movies.

 General Plo Koon appears briefly in all three Star Wars Prequel episodes, usually sitting silently as Obi Wan Kenobi or other members on the Jedi Council talk.
 We do see him briefly in action in Attack of the Clones at the First Battle of Geonosis, and of course we witness his death over Cato Neimoidia during Order 66 at the end of Revenge of the Sith.
 But after three movies we know basically nothing about him – he’s just another alien face populating the backdrop for Anakin Skywalker to complete his fall to the Dark Side and become a Sith lord.

 A New Hope for Strong Secondary Characters

 And then, along came Star Wars: The Clone Wars.
 The first major plotline in the TV show surrounds the mysterious new Separatist weapon the Malevolence, a huge space cruiser with a devastating ion mega-cannon.
 We get our first good look at Plo Koon after the Malevolence tears through the Republic cruiser in which he and clone Commander Wolffe are stationed.
 Forced to abandon ship in an escape pod, Plo Koon and a clutch of clone troopers fight against droid destruction teams.